-- PortfolioDescription of examination: Description of examination: Students will be assessed on the basis of a portfolio of deliverables from online exercises, two team assignments and four individual assignments.
-The first team assignment must be submitted as a report comprising of approximately 3.000 to 5.000 words and the second team assignment must be submitted as a poster.
-The individual assignments should comprise of a maximum of 2 pages each.
+- PortfolioDescription of examination: Students will be assessed on the basis of a portfolio of deliverables from online exercises, team assignments and individual assignments.
 Details of the portfolio assessment will be given at the course start.
 The final grade will be given based on the level of participation and the quality of the contribution to online exercises, individual contribution to team assignments and performance in individual assignments.

 - Exam registration requirements